 Establish and maintain positive, cooperative relationships with school personnel, parents, students, community service agencies and SELPA.
 Provide professional communication in the English language, both orally and in writing.
 Meet schedules and timelines.
 Adapt to stressful situations and make decisions to deescalate issues.
 Use tact, patience and courtesy when dealing with people.
 Work independently with appropriate direction.
 Understand and be sensitive to the challenges special needs students and families face in their educational journey.

-• Collaborates with school principals, district administrators and school special education teachers for the purpose of implementing and maintaining services and/or programs.
+• Collaborates with school principals, district administrators, therapists and school special education teachers for the purpose of implementing and maintaining services and/or programs.
 Sets staffing levels for school special education programs for providing services with fiscal efficiency.

 • Assists assigned staff in evaluating student progress, consistent with district policy and philosophy, keeping appropriate records, preparing appropriate student reports, and effectively communicating with students, supervisors, and parents.